 “They put all of society’s problems on us.
 They make money from criminalizing us.
 Every time they lock us up, money goes into someone’s pockets.
 That’s why they are making it so hard for things to get better.” – Known Unknown

 What I want to talk about now is why the statements from Benji’s friend stood out to me.
 Honestly, it was because he was white.
 I’ll just be real about it.
 You see, I have heard his words many times in my life.
 I have felt his words.
 I have said his words.
 I know people who are living his words.
 But before hearing them come out of his mouth, I had only heard them from black and brown people.
-So hearing it from him initiated and instant paradigm shift for me.
-You see, in terms of how I looked at the American social structure, to some degree I grew up with the mentality that Chris Rock talked about in his album, Born Suspect, where I understood that being black meant being the repository for white fear, angst, and inadequacy.
-It was common knowledge that we were blamed for many if not most of American society’s issues, but a white person?
+So hearing it from him initiated an instant paradigm shift for me.
+You see, in terms of how I looked at the American social structure, to some degree, I grew up with the mentality that Chris Rock talked about in his album, Born Suspect, where I understood that being black meant being the repository for white fear, angst, and inadequacy.
+It was common knowledge that we were blamed for many, if not most, of American society’s issues.
+But a white person?
 Could they say the same thing?
 I guess I never thought about it before.

 WARNING!!! – NOT FOR SENSITIVE EARS